IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 Water is circulated onto the target using a central divider plate made of beryllium, to separate the water flow.
 Water flows smoothly through the gaps between the beryllium hemispheres, Computational analyses of heat flow, temperature profiles and thermal stresses at the boundaries indicate acceptable performance of this target design, and that it is capable of handling the 600~kW of beam power.
 The target geometry is still being optimized, specifically to address the known issue of blistering of beryllium at the stopping point of the proton beam under intense bombardment due to the low solubility of hydrogen in beryllium~\cite{LENS}.

 The target torpedo is surrounded by the sleeve, a roughly spherical pressure vessel with an outer radius of 84 cm, and an inner radius of 74.4 cm.
 Optimization studies have shown that a mixture of lithium and beryllium with a beryllium fraction mass of 75\% considerably increases the neutron yield and therefore the neutrino production.
 The sleeve is filled by pouring liquid lithium into the sleeve pre-loaded with beryllium powder.
+An experiment is currently underway to study the wetting properties of liquid lithium on beryllium surfaces.
 The sleeve vessel is rated at 2500 psi, owing to the need to load the liquid lithium under pressure because of the significant decrease in volume between liquid and solid phases of the lithium.
 Not doing so would introduce unacceptable voids in the sleeve material.
 The $^{7}$Li isotopic purity assumed in our experimental rate determinations is 99.99\% although simulation studies have shown that 99.995\% enrichment substantially improves the $^8$Li yield.
 Even a very small amount of $^6$Li is damaging to $^8$Li production because its thermal neutron capture cross section is a factor of 10$^3$ higher.
 We are told that the higher enrichment level is in fact achievable, and is the goal of several ongoing large-scale enrichment projects.

 Beyond the sleeve is the shielding enclosure Figure~\ref{shielding}, consisting of steel cylinders and plates, with a nominal thickness of 30 cm, and boron rich concrete of minimum thickness of 90 cm.
 Specifications for this shield are described in more detail in the next chapters.